Last Updated on Samuel Franklinby

 Like many in the roguelike genre For The King is not an easy experience and even includes a disclaimer on the initial game loading screen to ensure players understand the difficulty level that they can expect.
 It is not a game players are expected to beat on the first or even tenth attempt with many mechanics to learn and plenty of randomisation weighing down your progress.
 With this guide, tips and included strategy players will be able to move the odds into their favour across all of the available campaigns.
 Having personally beat all the campaigns on the hardest difficulty with many hours invested to do so I’ll share the most important tactics to improve your adventure.

 This strategy game guide is not intended as a step by step companion or playthrough of each campaign.
 Instead it introduces you to important concepts and strategies that you can apply in broad situations so you can be confident in your decision making regardless of the situation.
 While this guide will be invaluable for beginners to For The King those looking to optimise their runs as advanced players or complete the Master difficulty can also expect to learn some new tactics.

-This guide will cover the following topics in detail:
+This guide will cover the following topics in detail (quick links below):

 - Campaigns: The key differences between the campaigns, the specific challenges that are present in each and any applicable campaign specific tips.

 - Difficulty: How the different difficultly levels impacts your For The King strategy and the mechanics linked to your difficulty choice.

 - Characters: How to effectively use your characters from selection to team composition and optimal usage in movement and combat.
 This section also touches on the different statistics of characters and the uses of them.

 - Resource management: Why management of all resources (health, experience, focus, gold and consumables) is vital to your victory and how to manage them appropriately.